 Both veteran and beginner traders alike adhere to trading strategies to help them stay on top and build their portfolio.
 There is no guaranteed winning strategy when it comes to trading stocks, but there are some that might work for you, depending on what kind of trader you are.
-Here are some of the most popular trading strategies that you’ll find on brokerage platforms in 2020:
+Just keep in mind that even the best online stock trading experience may end in loss, so staying always on the budget is fundamental.
+Here are some of the most popular trading strategies that you’ll find on brokerage platforms in 2022:

 In a nutshell, day trading is the practice of buying and selling an asset, such as a stock, all within a single trading day.
 The goal is to capitalise on short-term price fluctuations within a single asset.